-Scoring an 8 out of 10 for warmth, we feel the Celsius provided excellent warmth down to about 20 degrees.
+We feel the Celsius provided excellent warmth down to about 20-25 degrees.
 The soft lining is not flannel but is nice next to bare skin.
 This bag has unique features that contribute to its warmth.
-It has both a draft tube to back the zipper and a neck collar that can be adjusted to reduce air flow from the top of the bag.
+It has both a draft tube to back the zipper and a neck collar that can be adjusted to reduce airflow from the top of the bag.
 In addition, this bag has a sort of minimal hood feature which can also be adjusted tighter to secure a pillow or surround the user's head.
 With two layers of synthetic insulation - the upper one is sewn to the nylon taffeta shell fabric, and the inner one is sewn to the brushed poly flannel lining — this bag uses all the tricks to stop drafts.

 The XXL version we tested is a generous 90 inches long (including the hood) and 36 inches wide.
 That's a lot of room for one person, but the bag is a few inches narrower than the most comfortable bags we tested.
 We enjoyed the feel of the brushed polyester lining.

 Our one disappointment is that the zipper on this bag does not extend along the foot box, which prevents the user from unzipping the bag fully to act as a blanket.
-Overall, the bag's sheer size gave it a score of 8 out of 10 for comfort, landing it in good company: the Teton Sports Polara 3-in-1 and the Slumberjack Country Squire 0.
+Overall, the bag's sheer size gave it a solid score here, landing it in good company: the Teton Sports Polara 3-in-1 and the Slumberjack Country Squire 0.